-National competent authorities should form a view on how the insurance or reinsurance undertaking includes in this report a reference to the validation data sets as mentioned in Guideline 52 as well as the sign-off from the main participants in the process.
+National competent authorities should form a view on how the insurance or reinsurance undertaking includes in this report a reference to the validation data sets as mentioned in Guideline 50 as well as the sign-off from the main participants in the process.

-3.277.There are many different types of internal models that may be used by an undertaking to calculate the Solvency Capital Requirement.
+- 5.279.
+There are many different types of internal models that may be used by an undertaking to calculate the Solvency Capital Requirement.
 These models or the outputs of the model are used in the undertaking's business for different purposes and by different teams and individuals.
 This variety of internal models is supported by different processes, IT systems and software.
-In addition to all the possible differences in methodologies, processes and programmes, the risk profiles also vary from undertaking to undertaking.
+In addition to all the possible differences in methodologies, processes and programmes, the risk profiles also vary from undertaking to undertaking. - 5.280.Thus, setting out a detailed list of which validation procedures are deemed to be appropriate may cause difficulties, as different procedures may be more appropriate for different undertakings, depending on the type of model, the risk profile and the corporate structure of the undertaking.
+In addition, setting out validation procedures that are appropriate and sufficient now may not be appropriate and sufficient in the future.

-- 3.278.Thus, setting out a detailed list of which validation procedures are deemed to be appropriate may cause difficulties, as different procedures may be more appropriate for different undertakings, depending on the type of model, the risk profile and the corporate structure of the undertaking.
-In addition, setting out validation procedures that are appropriate and sufficient now may not be appropriate and sufficient in the future. - 3.279.Therefore it is more appropriate for each undertaking to design their own validation policy, which sets out the way in which they will validate their own internal model and why that way is appropriate. - 3.280.As set out in Article 116 of Solvency II, the administrative, management or supervisory body of the undertaking shall have responsibility for putting in place systems which ensure that the internal model operates properly on a continuous basis.
-One of these systems would be an effective validation process. - 3.281.The written policy and the written validation report may be one of the ways for the administrative, management or supervisory body to show its interest in the validation. - 3.282.National competent authorities form a view on how the undertaking includes in the validation policy not only the various validation tools and methods to be used in the validation process, but also more information on the process, such as who is contributing to the validation tasks, what to do with the results of the validation tools, and explanation of how the validation is independent such as to provide and effective challenge to the model.
-The outcomes of the validation (to be documented in a validation report) may mention the strengths and weaknesses of the model and the conditions of its applicability regarding the environment where the model operates (for instance data and external environment) as well as the usage for which the model is appropriate. - 3.283.Guideline 46 of this paper considers which parties could contribute to the different tasks in the validation process.
+- 5.281.Therefore it is more appropriate for each undertaking to design their own validation policy, which sets out the way in which they will validate their own internal model and why that way is appropriate. - 5.282.As set out in Article 116 of Solvency II, the administrative, management or supervisory body of the undertaking shall have responsibility for putting in place systems which ensure that the internal model operates properly on a continuous basis.
+One of these systems would be an effective validation process. - 5.283.
+The written policy and the written validation report may be one of the ways for the administrative, management or supervisory body to show its interest in the validation. - 5.284.
+National competent authorities form a view on how the undertaking includes in the validation policy not only the various validation tools and methods to be used in the validation process, but also more information on the process, such as who is contributing to the validation tasks, what to do with the results of the validation tools, and explanation of how the validation is independent such as to provide and effective challenge to the model.
+The outcomes of the validation (to be documented in a validation report) may mention the strengths and weaknesses of the model and the conditions of its applicability regarding the environment where the model operates (for instance data and external environment) as well as the usage for which the model is appropriate. - 5.285.
+Guideline 44 of this paper considers which parties could contribute to the different tasks in the validation process.
 Regardless of the parties contributing to the validation tasks, the validation report could include details of the validation which has taken place.
 This applies wherever parts of the validation have been performed with some input from internal or external parties.
+When it is appropriate to do so, the persons responsible for each validation task could be identified by their position and role.

-Guideline 42 - Scope and purpose of the validation process
+Guideline 40 - Scope and purpose of the validation process